 Fairfax Center Area is planned as a mixed-use center surrounded by lower-density suburban neighborhoods.
-An important characteristic of these types of areas-Basic to the mixed-use center concept is the provision of various transportation alternativesan interconnected multi-modal transportation system.
+An important characteristic of these types of areas-Basic to the mixed-use center concept is the provision of various transportation alternatives an interconnected multi-modal transportation system.
 Although quality road and pedestrian systems are provided, public transit system development is necessary to complement these systems and to reduce the total volume of vehicular trips within and to and from the area.
-Multimodal transportation systems are best suited to support Mmixed land uses in densely clustered arrangements.
-A multimodal transportation system includes a balanced transportation system that serves automobiles, pedestrians, bicyclists and transit.
+Multimodal transportation system includes a balanced transportation system that serves automobiles, pedestrians, bicyclists and transit.
 The Fairfax Center Area is served by a robust roadway system and a growing bicycle network.
 Improvements to the multi-modal transportation system, including the enhancement of the bus system and enhanced connection into the regional transit network through Express Bus Service, Bus Rapid Transit (BRT) or Metrorail will be necessary to serve the needs of the area.